marifyo/fggcosha/_posts/2015-05-09-online-payments-available.md

 Pay your registration and membership dues online via credit card or using your PayPal account.

 <br>
-We shall soon make online Donations available as well.
+We shall soon make online donation options available as well.

 <br>
-Stay tuned and remember, you are the strength of this chapter.
+Stay tuned for updates, and remember, YOU are the strength of this chapter.

 <br>
 *Igwebuike Anyi!*